joelapsansky/cryptocurrencies/README.md

 ## Results and Summary
 There are 532 tradable cryptocurrencies.
 Out of the 4 classes, 2 of them comprise 6 cryptocurrencies; the remaining 526 fall into the other 2 classes.

-This scatter plot shows mined coins on the x-axis and supply of coins on the y axis grouped by class:
+This scatter plot grouped by class shows mined coins on the x-axis and supply of coins on the y axis:

 ![Scatter Plot](/Images/scatter.png "Scatter Plot")

 It is clear that this model does not do a great job of clustering because there is plenty of overlap between the two main classes.

 Crypto is difficult to cluster given these features.
-While it is valuable to try clustering using a different number of clusters, it is also advisable to see if there are other features available to use in a new model.
+While it is valuable to try grouping using a different number of clusters, in this case, it is also advisable to see if there are other features available to use in a new model.